embedded-sec/halucinator/README.md

 #### Stopping

-Avatar creates many threads and std input gets sent to QEMU thus killing it is not trivial.
-I usually have to kill it with `ctrl-z` and `kill %`, or `killall -9 halucinator`
+Press `ctrl-c`.
+Ff for some reason this doesn't work kill it with `ctrl-z` and `kill %`, or `killall -9 halucinator`

 Logs are kept in the `tmp/<value of -n option>`. e.g `tmp/Uart_Example/`

 ## Config file

 How the emulation is performed is controlled by a yaml config file.
-It is passed in using a the -c flag, which can be repeated with the config file being appended and the later files overwriting any collisions from previous file.
+It is passed in using the -c flag, which can be repeated with the config files being appended and the later files overwriting any collisions from previous file.
 The config is specified as follows.
 Default field values are in () and types are in <>